RCIC-UCI-Public/tensorflow-admix/README.md

 ### Download source

-Download a source release https://github.com/tensorflow/tensorflow/archive/v<version>.tar.gz This is used with bazel build to create pytohn whl package.
+Download a source release https://github.com/tensorflow/tensorflow/archive/v<version>.tar.gz This is used with bazel build to create python whl package.

 ### Prerequisites